 The facades of some caves present a rich decoration of elephantomachy, couples in love, reductions in buildings, animated scenes, but the whole lacks logic.

 The main cave is developed on two levels.
 The large room on the first floor still has significant remains of paintings, especially on the ceiling.
 The central space is bordered by twelve pillars with diverse and high-quality decor and those of the major axis are brilliantly openwork.
 The walls are lined with small reliefs depicting tirtaṅkara around a large panel.
 The cella, whose door is abundantly carved, houses, like the one on the lower level, a statue of Mahāvīra.
 The west side sanctuary has retained its painted decoration

 Cave 33 (Jagannatha Sabha) would date from the first half of the 9th s. if we base ourselves on the inscriptions in old Canares characters.
 A vestibule precedes the room supported by four pillars with a rich ornate decoration.
 In the vestibule, Indra seated on his elephant and his companion Ambikā, perched on the lion, face each other on the side walls.
 These two sculptures are of very high aesthetic quality.

-Two sanctuaries occupy the floor; the largest, protected by a parapet, opens onto the facade.
-The central room is surrounded by twelve pillars, the capitals of which display variants of shapes and proportions.
-Halfway up the shaft, a thimble is adorned with large knots made of plant scrolls, the ultimate metamorphosis of the abundance of vases from previous periods.
+Two sanctuaries occupy the first floor; the largest, protected by a parapet, opens onto the facade.
+The central room is surrounded by twelve pillars whose capitals display variant shapes and proportions.
+Halfway up the shaft, a thimble is adorned with large knots made up of vegetal foliage, the ultimate metamorphosis of vases of abundance from earlier periods.